Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 We write $\pbcat_\otimes^\parr$ for the subcategory of representable regular poly-bicategories and strong morphisms in $\pbcat$, and $\pcat_\otimes^\parr$ for its full subcategory on regular polycategories.

 We write $\pcat_*$ for the subcategory of $*$-autonomous regular polycategories and strong morphisms in $\pcat$. \end{dfn}

-\begin{remark} While we prefer to keep foundational aspects at a minimum, in accordance with the combinatorial nature of most constructions in this paper, it is due remarking that the ``coherence via universality'' theorems concern the production of a uniformly defined coherent structure from a representability property, given as a ``for all... there exists'' statement; some form of choice is therefore required, which may or may not be problematic depending on one's preferred foundations. \end{remark}
+\begin{remark} While we prefer to keep foundational aspects at a minimum, it is due remarking that the ``coherence via universality'' theorems concern the production of a uniformly defined coherent structure from a representability property, given as a ``for all... there exists'' statement; some form of choice is therefore required, which may or may not be problematic depending on one's preferred foundations. \end{remark}